rogelio2k/vagrant-postgis2/README.md

 * `git submodule update` (update git submodules)
 * `vagrant up` (start using it!)

 The new vagrant VM will be ready to accept incoming connections on `localhost` post `5432`.
-The default password for the postgres user is `postgres`
+The default password for the postgres user is `postgres`.

 License and Author